Orphan Train: Criticisms

-End of the orphan train movement
+Decline

 As the West was settled, the demand for adoptable children declined.
 Additionally, Midwestern cities such as Chicago, Cleveland, and St. Louis began to experience the neglected children problems that New York, Boston, and Philadelphia had experienced in the mid-1800s.
 These cities began to seek ways to care for their own orphan populations.

 In 1895, Michigan passed a statute prohibiting out-of-state children from local placement without payment of a bond guaranteeing that children placed in Michigan would not become a public charge in the State.
 Similar laws were passed by Indiana, Illinois, Kansas, Minnesota, Missouri, and Nebraska.
 Negotiated agreements between one or more New York charities and several western states allowed the continued placement of children in these states.
 Such agreements included large bonds as a security for placed children.
 In 1929, however, these agreements expired and were not renewed as charities changed their child care support strategies.

 Lastly, the need for the orphan train movement decreased as legislation was passed providing in-home family support.
 Charities began developing programs to support destitute and needy families limiting the need for intervention to place out children.

-Legacy of the program
+Legacy

 Between 1854 and 1929, an estimated 200,000 American children traveled west by rail in search of new homes.

 The Children's Aid Society rated its transplanted wards successful if they grew into "creditable members of society," and frequent reports documented the success stories.
 A 1910 survey concluded that 87 percent of the children sent to country homes had "done well," while 8 percent had returned to New York and the other 5 percent had either died, disappeared, or gotten arrested.

 Brace's notion that children are better cared for by families than in institutions is the most basic tenet of present-day foster care.